History of the Liberal Party of Canada: Leaders of the Liberal Party since 1867

 1 Brown was regarded by most Liberal candidates as their leader in the 1867 election but did not officially hold the title.
-Had he won a seat he would have almost certainly become Leader of the Opposition and had the Liberals won enough seats to form a government Brown would almost certainly have become Prime Minister.
-However, he failed in his bid for a seat in the House of Commons and the Liberals had no official leader until 1873.
+He failed in his bid for a seat in the House of Commons and the Liberals had no official leader until 1873.

 2 Herb Gray served as Leader of the Opposition from February 6 until Chrétien was re-elected to Parliament, and took his seat on December 21, 1990.
 He led the Liberal Party in parliament, though he was never the leader or interim leader of the Liberal Party as a whole.

 3 After the defeat of the Liberals by the Conservatives of Stephen Harper in the 2006 Canadian federal election, held on January 26, Paul Martin announced in the early hours of January 27, 2006 his intention to resign the leadership of the Liberal Party.
 Bill Graham was later selected as parliamentary leader by caucus, while Martin indicated he would remain nominal party leader.
 On March 18, 2006, Graham was appointed interim leader after Martin officially stepped down from the post.

 The Liberal Party held its first leadership convention in 1919, electing William Lyon Mackenzie King as leader.
 Prior to that party leaders were chosen by caucus.